elishaukpong/tweesky-ecommerce/README.md

 There are two options to go with regards API Endpoints documentation for the project.
-In the root folder, I have added a postman collection file which you can import into your local postman instance or you can utilize the publicy available documentation endpoint:
+In the root folder, I have added a postman collection file which you can import into your local postman instance or you can utilize the publicly available postman documentation endpoint (Postman might be down here and there, so best to import the collection file):

 [Available Here](https://documenter.getpostman.com/view/37632424/2sB2qWGimG).